 The facts about coconut oil and fats

-Considered one of the healthiest oils on earth, coconut oil consists of over 90% saturated fats, and it also contains traces of unsaturated, monosaturated and polyunsaturated fatty acids.
+Considered one of the healthiest oils on earth, coconut oil consists of over 90% saturated fats, and it also contains traces of unsaturated, monounsaturated and polyunsaturated fatty acids.

 The unique composition of the fat molecules in coconut oil is what makes it extra special.
-About half of all fatty acids in coconut oil are Lauric Acid, and this is what’s largely responsible for coconut’s health benefits.
-Lauric acid is formed into Monolaurin, a substance in the body that destroys lipid-coated viruses and has anti-bacterial, anti-protozoal and anti-mocrobial properties.
+About half of all fatty acids in coconut oil are lauric acid, and this is what’s largely responsible for coconut’s health benefits.
+Lauric acid is formed into monolaurin, a substance in the body that destroys lipid-coated viruses and has anti-bacterial, anti-protozoal and anti-microbial properties.